 Tennessee Tech University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and is governed by the Tennessee Tech Board of Trustees, established pursuant to 2016's FOCUS Act (2016 Tenn.
 Pub.
-Acts, ch.
+Acts, Ch.
 869).
 The Board of Trustees reviewed and approved the mission statement on June 26, 2018.

-1.2 Financial Aid Reference Documents (Move to 18.2 in new template)
+1.2 Financial Aid Reference Documents

-There are many resource guides which assist the Financial Aid Office staff.
+There are many resource guides which assist the Financial Aid and Scholarship Office staff.
 These citations are maintained by the Director and are available to staff members.